apache-hb/cthulhu/data/docs/contrib.md

   - For user facing error reporting look at @ref Notify

 - All features that require platform specific code must have a reasonable fallback implementation.
-  - See @ref Stacktrace for an example of this, doing nothing can be a reasonable fallback.
+  - See @ref backtrace for an example of this, doing nothing can be a reasonable fallback.

 - Everything must be implemented in standard C11
   - No compiler extensions in common code.